McSorley's Old Ale House: 2016 closure and reopening

-Until 2011, McSorley's maintained a mouser cat within its premises until a law was passed ending the practice.
+McSorley's maintained a mouser cat within its premises until a law was passed ending the practice in 2011.
 In November 2016, the establishment was briefly closed by the New York City Department of Health and Mental Hygiene due to violations of health code.
 It reopened the next week.

-In 2017, McSorley's added Feltman's of Coney Island Hot Dogs to their menu, the first time the menu was altered in over fifty years.
-Feltman's owner, Michael Quinn, was a long time employee at McSorley's, and during the late 19th century, Feltman's Restaurant at Coney Island was a popular destination for the McSorley family.

 In January 2020, the then owner Matty Maher died.

 Notable patrons

-Notable people who have visited McSorley's include Abraham Lincoln, Ulysses S. Grant, Teddy Roosevelt, Boss Tweed, Harry Houdini and John Lennon.
+Notable people who have visited McSorley's include Abraham Lincoln, Ulysses S. Grant, Teddy Roosevelt, Boss Tweed, Harry Houdini, Jackie Gleason (who reportedly wrote "where are all the dames" in the bar's logbook), and John Lennon.
 Cultural icons such as Woody Guthrie, Hunter S. Thompson, Brendan Behan, Paul Blackburn, LeRoi Jones, Christopher Morley, Gilbert Sorrentino, and George Jean Nathan, frequented the tavern.
 Folk singer/guitarist Dave Van Ronk used photos of himself outside the doors for album covers, and Wavy Gravy read poetry there.
 Dustin Hoffman was a patron.
 In the early 1910s, anarchist Hippolyte Havel became a regular.

 In his 1923 poem "i was sitting in mcsorley's", poet E. E. Cummings described McSorley's as "the ale which never lets you grow old".
 He also described the bar as "snug and evil".
 McSorley's was the focus of several articles by New Yorker author Joseph Mitchell.
 One collection of his stories was entitled McSorley's Wonderful Saloon (1943).
 According to Mitchell, the Ashcan school painters John Sloan, George Luks and Stuart Davis were all regulars.
 Between 1912 and 1930, Sloan did five paintings, of the saloon — “McSorley’s Bar,” “McSorley’s Back Room,” “McSorley’s at Home,” “McSorley’s Cats,” and “McSorley’s, Saturday Night.”
 The first of which hangs in The Detroit Institute of Arts.
-The bar has also been painted by Harry McCormick. and photographed by Berenice Abbott.
+The bar has also been painted by Harry McCormick, and photographed by Berenice Abbott.

 McSorley's most notable regular, however, was Cooper Union founder Peter Cooper who would regularly hold court in the back room.
 John McSorley instructed that his favorite chair be draped with a black cloth every April 4 following Cooper's 1883 death.

 After the New York Rangers hockey team won the Stanley Cup in 1994, they took the cup to McSorley's and drank out of it; the resulting dent caused the NHL to take the trophy back for several days for repairs.

 Other locations

-McSorley's Old Ale House has no other locations; however, a company called Eclipse Management has opened four McSorley's Ale Houses in Hong Kong and Macau "based loosely on the appearance of the original McSorley's Ale House in lower Manhattan, NYC".
+McSorley's Old Ale House has no other locations; however, a company called Eclipse Management has opened four McSorley's Ale Houses in Hong Kong and Macau "based loosely on the appearance of the original McSorley's Ale House in Lower Manhattan, NYC".
 These bars sell McSorley's Ale, but are not associated in any way with McSorley's.